lironmiz/Computer-Science-in-Java/README.md

     }// end of method insertionSort
 }// end of class InsertionSort
 ```
-### 10.3 selection sort
+### 10.3 Selection Sort

 election sort is a simple sorting algorithm that repeatedly selects the smallest (or largest) element from the unsorted portion of the list and moves it to the sorted portion.

 It repeatedly finds the minimum element from the unsorted part and moves it to the end of the sorted array.

 **Time Complexity**: